OpenDSU/docssite/pages/beginners/DSU Object (RFC-063).md

 ### Function getLastHashLinkSSI(callback)

 **Description**: Returns an Error err if the keySSI object or the list of hash links cannot be obtained for this DSU instance.
-Otherwise, the HashLinkSSI object hlSSI that has been employed most recently to anchor changes in this DSU instance is provided.</p>
+Otherwise, the HashLinkSSI object hlSSI that has been employed most recently to anchor changes in this DSU instance is provided.

 | **Name** | **Type** | **Value** |
 |:---------|:---------|:----------|